Serbia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Lowest lifetime childlessness rate in Europe
+- Lowest total fertility gap (TFG) and childlessness rates in Europe

 Key fertility indicators — Serbia